 The first exploration efforts began on the Fell Block in the 1950s.
 Through 2005, ENAP carried out seismic surveys and drilled numerous wells in the block.
-From 2006 through August 2011, we invested approximately US\$210 million in exploring and developing the Fell Block, which allowed us to transition approximately 84% of the Fell Block's area from an exploration phase into an exploitation phase, which we expect will last through 2032.
-During the exploration phase, we exceeded the minimum work and investment commitment required under the Fell Block CEOP by more than 75 times, and as of December 31, 2015, had invested more than US\$500 million in the Fell Block.
+From 2006 through August 2011, we successfully explored and developed the Fell Block, which allowed us to transition approximately 84% of the Fell Block's area from an exploration phase into an exploitation phase, which we expect will last through 2032.
+During the exploration phase, we exceeded the minimum work and investment commitment required under the Fell Block CEOP by more than 75 times.
 There are no minimum work and investment commitments under the Fell Block CEOP associated with the exploitation phase.